penina26/dsc-phase-1-project/README.md

-# Microsoft Movie Studio Insights for movie Creation
+# Analytical Insights for Microsoft’s new movie studio

 You've made it all the way through the first phase of this course - take a minute to celebrate your awesomeness!